 - 1. Start the heater, let it run for at least 15 minutes to reach operating temperature before proceeding. - 2.
 Check the chimney draft, set the barometric damper to -.06 WC when hot and running. - 3.
-Check the atomizing air pressure, set the air filter/regulator on the heater to 18 PSI as a starting point. - 4.
-When using the by-pass regulator check the fuel pressure gauge on the burner, set to:
+Check the atomizing air pressure, set the air filter/regulator on the heater to 15 PSI as a starting point. - 4.
+Check the fuel pressure gauge on the burner, set to: